Tadanari Lee

-Tadanari Lee (李 忠成, Ri Tadanari) is a Japanese former footballer who played as a striker or attacking midfielder.
-He has made 11 appearances for the Japan national team.
-He is sometimes known as "Chung", in reference to his Korean name, Lee Chung-seong.
+Tadanari Lee (李 忠成, Ri Tadanari) is a Japanese football executive and former player who played as a striker or attacking midfielder.
+He is currently the vice chairman and sporting director of Singapore Premier League club Tampines Rovers.

-Lee is known in Japan for coming on as a substitute in the 109th minute of the 2011 AFC Asian Cup final held in Qatar and scoring his first international goal to secure a 1–0 win over Australia, giving Japan their fourth Asian Cup success.
+Lee has made 11 appearances for the Japan national team.
+He is known in Japan for coming on as a substitute in the 109th minute of the 2011 AFC Asian Cup final held in Qatar and scoring his first international goal to secure a 1–0 win over Australia, giving Japan their fourth AFC Asian Cup success.

+Lee is sometimes known as "Chung", in reference to his Korean name, Lee Chung-seong.

 Early life and family

 Lee was born to third generation Zainichi Korean parents in Tanashi (present-day Nishitokyo), Tokyo.
 He has Byeokjin Lee (벽진이씨) ancestry.
 His father was also a footballer, who played for Yokohama Tristar FC in the Japan Soccer League.